Sharon is a human resources professional who enjoys researching health related topics and sharing what she finds.

 My Experience with Drinking Lemon Water Routinely

-The first week I started drinking the lemon water I will admit I didn't feel well.
+A great example of this is the first week I started drinking lemon water.
+I didn't feel well.
 I experienced an immediate change and without going into too much of a description - I was visiting the washroom quite a bit for both reasons!

 Flushing out Your Digestive System

-I noticed a change in bowel habit that indicated I was likely flushing out bile.
+The change I experienced in bowel habit was likely because I was flushing out bile.
 Gallstones are formations of hardened bile and it became quite apparent that the lemon water was flushing out my digestive system.
 There was a green color that was not there before and I was not eating more green vegetables (green bowel movements can happen when you eat a lot of greens).
 The only aspect of my diet that had changed was the addition of lemon water.

 Adjusting to the Change in Diet